dbell1029/SPL/README.md

-# SPL
-Work with data from Seattle Public Library
+This is a compilation of the work I did with data from the Seattle Public Library system.
+Work includes machine learning feature creation, data wrangling and visualization, and machine learning.
+All work was done in Databricks.